MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-sso-teams.md

 ## Features of Teams SSO with Azure AD

+You can build your applications with almost seamless authentication.
+The Teams app requires access token for the current user to let them use the app.
+The user just consents for the Teams tab app to use their credentials to get this access token from Azure AD.

 Here's a look at features of Teams SSO with Azure AD:

+- **True SSO UX**: After a Teams app obtains access token for a user, the user never has to consent or sign in to the app.
+They may be using the desktop, Teams web, or mobile device.
+This access token remains valid for the user.
+This is true SSO user experience.

 - **Security**: The app users never have to sign in.
 Your Teams app can have any capability, such as tabs, bots, or messaging extensions.
-Teams SSO with Azure AD authentication ensures a one-time sign-in for not just your Teams app, but all internal and external resources as needed.
+Teams SSO with Azure AD ensures a one-time sign-in for not just your Teams app, but all internal and external resources as needed.

+- **Efficient app loading**: The Teams has pre-fetched access tokens for your app users.
+This translates to faster loading time.
+Especially with Teams tab app, the access token is obtained from Azure AD when the user clicks on the tab before it's completely loaded.
+When the app requests access token, it's already available with Teams.

 - **App development**: Building an app with Teams SSO with Azure AD follows a simple development process.
+You can expect a more streamlined developer experience when building authentication into the app.

 - **Teams store**: If you want to host your app on Teams store, it is recommended that you choose to implement authentication using Teams SSO with Azure AD.